Quick Stats

 President & CEO Mathieu Nelessen stated: "After 25 years of nonprofit service, it is a distinct honor to return to my home community to drive the incredible mission of the Community Foundation forward, with a focus on growth, innovation and impact.
 I look forward to furthering the critical junction between philanthropy and the needs of community and creating sustainable change."

-Nelida Valentin, VP of Grants and Programs, emphasized the foundation's collaborative approach: "We are grateful to our nonprofit partners for their tireless commitment to the region's neighbors and communities."
+Nelida Valentin, VP of Grants and Programs, emphasised the foundation's collaborative approach: "We are grateful to our nonprofit partners for their tireless commitment to the region's neighbors and communities."

 Application Process & Timeline